 Certified organic – applies to mattress materials that are organic and Global Organic Textile Standards (GOTS) certified.
 You'll find a lot of GOTS-certified materials inside the best organic mattresses.

 Coils / coil springs – wires, formed in the shape of spirals, usually found in the support layer of an innerspring or hybrid mattress.
+Also known as pocket sprung mattresses.

 Comfort layers – these live at the top of the mattress and are responsible for how comfy the mattress feels when you lie on it.